Recon222/gpx.studio.vehicle_route_creator/Refrence Code NOT PART OF THE CODE BASE/VEHICLE_ROUTE_ANIMATOR.md

 ### GPX Integration
 - ✅ Maintain GPX format compatibility
-- 🔄 Store per-anchor timestamps in GPX
+- 🔄 Store per-anchor timestamps in GPX (not sure if this has been done)
 - ✅ Store anchor notes in GPX metadata
 - 🔄 Support for multiple track animations
 - 🔄 Time synchronization data in GPX